underscoreio/essential-scala/src/pages/collections/seq.md

      }
    ~~~

-   Note the use of braces instead of parentheses on the call to `sortedWith` in the
+   Note the use of braces instead of parentheses on the call to `sortWith` in the
    last example.
 We can use this syntax on any method call of one argument to give
    it a control-structure-like look and feel.
    </div>